projectacrn/acrn-hypervisor/doc/developer-guides/VBSK-analysis.rst

 virtual device drivers.
 For virtio-echo, the whole end-to-end process (from step1 to step 9) costs about 4 dozens of microsecond.
-That's because virtio-echo does little things in its frontend and backend driver which is just for testing and there is very little process overhead.
+That's because virtio-echo does little things in its frontend and backend driver that is just for testing and there is very little process overhead.

 .. figure:: images/vbsk-image1.png